 What do we see in the 1913 painting?
 We have Mexican artist Adolfo Best Maugard (1891–1964) depicted as the epitome of a Parisian dandy.
 He radiates elegance.
 It even appears that the iconic ferris wheel of the Belle Époque — Grande Roue de Paris — spins on the tip of his gloved hand.

-Journalist fascinated by art, food, justice, politics, history and business.
+Journalist fascinated by art, food, architecture, justice, politics, history and business.
 Has visited museums on six continents, eaten in more than 60 nations.